Top 6 Diving Destinations for Macro Photography - Bluewater Dive Travel

 We'll divide the diving in Dumaguete into three locations:

-Within 15 minutes up and down the coast lie a dozen top-quality macro sites which offer a mix of sand and reef diving opportunities.
+Firstly, there are outstanding macro sites along the sprawling coastline.
+Within 15 minutes up and down the coast lie a dozen top-quality macro sites that offer a mix of sand and reef diving opportunities.
 Frogfish, eels, shrimp, nudibranchs, mandarin fish, octopus, and more are found on a consistent basis.
 A good day at these sites will rival a day in Lembeh or Anilao.

-Seeing whale sharks in Cebu is a very special experience.
+Thirdly, snorkeling with whale sharks in Cebu is a very special experience.
 Dozens of fully-grown whale sharks are fed krill by fishermen in clear blue waters.
-That said, it is not for everyone, as there can be a lot of tourist boats in the water all fighting to see the whale sharks.
+That said, it is not for everyone, as there can be a lot of tourist boats in the water, all fighting to see the whale sharks.
 It does tend to be very well organized and controlled, and swimming just a few meters from the line of boats will usually get you far enough away from anyone else.

 The snorkeling off the coast is also world-class, with colorful reefs often just meters from the shore in shallow water.
 At Atmosphere Resort, you can see countless reef fish by simple snorkeling in the surrounding waters.